salhernandez/capturePageState/README.md

 ### Development

 1. Clone this repo
-2. Open up Chrome and go to the `chrome://extensions/` page (Window → Extensions)
+2. Open up Chrome and go to the `chrome://extensions/` page (Window → Extensions).
-3. Enable developer mode (if it’s not already)
+3. Enable developer mode (if it’s not already).
-4. Click on “Load unpacked extension…”
+4. Click on “Load unpacked extension…”.
-5. Select the folder for this app
+5. Select the folder for this app.

 ### Keyboard Shortcut